tushar-idealake/library-demo/projects/reusable-ui-library/README.md

 Run `ng generate component component-name --project reusable-ui-library` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module --project reusable-ui-library`.
 > Note: Don't forget to add `--project reusable-ui-library` or else it will be added to the default project in your `angular.json` file.

+# Added ng add support

+> To Install this library and import module automatically in app module execute `ng add reusable-ui-library` in command line.

 # UI-components present in this library

 - form-generic-input